-In addition to the General Entrance Requirements, prior to admission to study in the Faculty, a candidate must have gained SQA Standard Grade (1 or 2), or GCSE (A or B) or equivalent in English and Mathematics along with at least two Highers (H) OR at least one GCE A level, or equivalent in the following subjects: Biology, Chemistry, Computing Science, Geography (or Geology), Mathematics, Physics, Psychology.
+1. In addition to the General Entrance Requirements, prior to admission to study in the Faculty, an applicant must have gained at least two Highers (H) or at least one GCE A Level, or equivalent in the following subjects: Biology, Chemistry, Computing Science or equivalent, Geography, Geology, Mathematics, Physics, Psychology.